davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-08-20-powershell-on-linux-ansible.md

 PS />
 ```

-Now, run the following on that line: `ansible all -i "localhost," -c local -m raw -a 'powershell' -vvvv`
+Now, run the following on that line: `ansible all -i "localhost," -c local -m raw -a 'powershell' -vvvv`<br>
 Wow!
-We just executed PowerShell, from Ansible, on Linux!
+We just executed PowerShell, from Ansible, on Linux!<br>
 I realise that we didn't do much, but where on from here?
-So many possibilities.
+So many possibilities.<br>

 Type `exit` and you'll leave the container again.